Commission

 The necessary details include the rough location where the commission is to be raised or built - usually the territory and region are sufficient.

-Most commissions have a standard cost for mithril, weirwood and white granite, for example a new Imperial army requires 200 wains of mithril and 50 crowns, so this detail is fixed.
+Most commissions have a standard cost for mithril, weirwood and white granite, for example a new Imperial army requires 200 wains of mithril and 75 thrones, so this detail is fixed.
 If the commission can be of variable size, then the necessary details include what materials will be used to complete the commission to the size desired by the citizen overseeing the project.
 If the costs for the commission have not been defined in the motion, then the civil service assume it is of the minimum size for such a commission.

 Commissions that result in the creation of a new Imperial title also require the necessary details for the new title.
 The position will need a name.
 If the Imperial title bears any particular duties or responsibilities then this is particularly important information.